FILTER ROOM CLEAN AIR

 Use about 4 to 5 ACH for everyday cleaning and higher values for heavier particle loads.

-Enter the CADR for one purifier at the speed you expect to use.
+Enter the CADR for one purifier at the speed you expect to use; choose the unit printed on the product label.

 Use 1 for a single unit, or add units when comparing a multi-purifier setup.